kiel-live/kiel-live/README.md

 - `app/`: A PWA written with Vue3
 - `android-app/`: A native android app wrapper of the PWA
 - `collectors/*`: Multiple agents to scrape data from different apis
+- `hub/`: The central hub to combine data pushed by collectors for clients
-- `nats/`: The NATS server used as message broker to stream data from collectors to the PWA clients
+- `nats/`: The legacy NATS server used as message broker to stream data from collectors to the PWA clients

 ### Gitpod